oracle-samples/oracle-db-examples/exadata/insight/dashboard_grafana_prometheus/README.md

 ## Navigating the Environment

-The dashboards have selectors for `fleet`, `pod`, `cluster`, and `server` that enable users to navigate within the environment.
+The dashboards have selectors for `datasource`, `fleet`, `pod`, `cluster`, and `server` that enable users to navigate within the environment.
 To use these navigation selectors in the dashboards, you need to set `fleet`, `pod`, and `cluster` as metric tags on your servers.
 To configure metric tags, see [Tagging Metric Observations](https://www.oracle.com/pls/topic/lookup?ctx=en/engineered-systems/exadata-database-machine&id=SAGUG-GUID-737B58F4-3FE3-4F42-8CB5-294D6CEECFCA).

 The following example shows one way to use the `fleet`, `pod`, and `cluster` selectors: